 As soon as the Massachusetts physicians, nurses and supplies arrived by train, they went to work.
 Back in Boston, meanwhile, the Committee on Public Safety began assembling a warehouse full of relief supplies.
 They collected furniture, kitchen goods, food, bedding, lumber – everything needed to rebuild after the Halifax explosion.

 Temporary housing was built to replace what had been demolished.
-In recognition of Massachusetts’ rapid response, the temporary Governor McCall Apartments was christened on the newly-created Massachusetts Avenue.
+In recognition of Massachusetts’ rapid response, Halifax christened the temporary Governor McCall Apartments on the newly-created Massachusetts Avenue.

 Images: Halifax Explosion Christmas tree by By Louis Oliveira from Warwick, RI – Xmas tree on Boston Common, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=37635230